-Help the NLN Foundation Preserve the Past and Build the Future of nursing education:
+There are many ways to help the NLN Foundation Preserve the Past and Build the Future of nursing education.

-For more information on ways to participate on our campaign, please contact Tatiana Nin at firstname.lastname@example.org and (202) 909-2494 or email@example.com.
+For more information on ways to participate on our campaign, please contact Michelle Teng at email@example.com or firstname.lastname@example.org.

 Donors on what it means to give to the NLN

 "I believe the mission of the National League for Nursing is as relevant and vital today as it was when NLN was founded in 120 year ago.
 Because of the benefits I have received personally and professionally and because I believe that the NLN will be a dynamic leader in creation of the preferred future for our profession and health care, I have chosen to make the NLN Foundation for Nursing Education a priority for my philanthropy." - Nancy Langston, PhD, RN, FAAN

 "I have been an involved member of the National League for Nursing

 since 1958.
 In 2007, being honored as an inaugural fellow in the Academy of Nursing was very meaningful recognition in my long teaching career.
 With the NLN's exemplary focus on nursing education for today's faculty, I have the pleasure of providing 'the gift' of scholarships to faculty for nursing education research through the NLN Foundation for Nursing Education